FaceTime requirements on Mac

 Your iPhone has iOS 8 or later installed.
 See the Apple Support article Update your iPhone, iPad, or iPod touch.

-Your iPhone and Mac are on the same Wi-Fi network.
-See Connect your Mac to the Internet using Wi-Fi.
+Your iPhone and Mac are on the same Wi-Fi network and connected to the internet.
+See Connect your Mac to the internet using Wi-Fi.

 Your iPhone and Mac have Wi-Fi Calling turned on.
 Wi-Fi calling isn’t available on some Mac models.
 See Set up your iPhone and Mac for phone calls.